Highlights of Cornwall in Comfort

 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will be more than happy to provide a packed lunch on request and this can be booked on arrival.
 Dinner is available either at your accommodation or at nearby pubs and restaurants.
 Booking in advance is essential.

-- Detailed maps, information pack, and route notes
+- A detailed information pack, route notes and maps

 - Personal equipment